Chart Color Schemes

 Eimeo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Eimeo, as assessed at the 2016 Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
-The home ownership rate within Eimeo was 24.2%, with mortgaged dwellings at 49.0% and rented dwellings at 26.8%.
-The median monthly mortgage repayment in the area, as of 2016, was $1,733, aligning with Non-Metro Qld's average.
-The median weekly rent figure for Eimeo was $390, compared to Non-Metro Qld's $340.
-Nationally, Eimeo's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+In Eimeo, as per the latest Census evaluation, 96.4% of dwellings were houses, with the remaining 3.6% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+Home ownership in Eimeo stood at 24.2%, with mortgaged dwellings at 49.0% and rented ones at 26.8%.
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average, while the median weekly rent was $390, compared to Non-Metro Qld's $340.
+Nationally, Eimeo's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing